RandyGaul/qu3e/README.md

 To simulate the scene simply call **scene.Step( )**.
 This will simulate the world forward in time by the timestep specified at the scene's construction (usually 1/60 or 1/30).

+FAQ
+---

+<b>Can you add in this feature?</b>

+One of the main goals is to keep the feature list low in order to control code bloat, complexity, and the API itself.
+If a more full-featured open source physics library is desired please see the Bullet physics engine.
+That said I'm always open to new ideas.
+Please use the github "issues" facility to suggest or discuss improvements.

+<b>I've found a bug.
+How should I report it, or can I fix it myself?</b>

+If you feel up for fixing bugs please do add a pull request and I'll do my best to look over and merge the request.
+Otherwise the github "issues" facility is great for reporting and discussing bugs.

+<b>What are the pros and cons of using your library over something like Bullet, Havok or ODE?</b>

+As far as I'm aware there aren't *any* simple and fast open source modern 3D physics engines.
+Hopefully qu3e can fill in this type of role with pros such as: small library, easily ported to other languages, free, consistent implementation style, minimal to no dependencies.
+The only cons of qu3e over other engines would be small feature list, but whether this is a significant con depends on the needs of the user.

+<b>Why don't you use this (insert C++ feature/library/tool) within your code?</b>

+Making use of various C++ features or external C++ libraries adds to the dependencies of the whole project.
+The idea is that if simple C-like code is pervasive then porting to other languages becomes simple.
+Just because a feature exists does not warrant its use.

+<b>What collision shapes are supported</b>

+Currently just boxes (width, height, depth).
+Spheres and capsules may be added in the future depending on if users request them.
+Currently any number of boxes can be used to construct an aggregate rigid body -- this assuages most collision desires that many users have.

 Future
 ------